MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 </details>

-### <a name="extension-function"> Extension Function On Class/Object: </a>
+### Extension Function On Class/Object:
-[Docs](https://kotlinlang.org/docs/extensions.html)
 Can extend a class with new functionality without having to inherit from the class.
 There are also extension properties that let you define new properties for existing classes.

+[Docs](https://kotlinlang.org/docs/extensions.html)

 ```kotlin
 val list = mutableListOf(1, 2, 3)